Y-jiji/peggen/README.md

 ## Roadmap

 Help needed!
 There is so much to do!
+[Contact Me](mailto:y.jijiji.data.science@gmail.com)

 - Optimizations:
   - Rule dispatch: filter rules by the first symbol, instead of trying each of them.